Cheruiyot-lab/Week8_IP/README.md

 ## Technologies Used

-* I Used Google Colab as our primary work environment.
+* I Used Google Colab as my primary work environment.

 ## Support